SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 - As a further safeguard for students in the case of UK Citizens, the appropriate agencies in UK, such as DBS or NCTL, will be notified immediately in cases where a teacher’s links with SGIS are terminated under any circumstances when Safeguarding concerns or suspicions of Safeguarding concerns have been raised

-- The pedagogical and the non-pedagogical specialists and other volunteers and contractors perform their duties in a professional manner, according to their job descriptions, all school regulations, policies and procedures, including the school community Code of Ethics.
+- The pedagogical and the non-pedagogical specialists and other volunteers and contractors perform their duties in a professional manner, according to their job descriptions, all school regulations, policies and procedures, including the school community Code of Conduct.

 - The pedagogical and the non-pedagogical specialists and other adults at the school shall not be put in a situation which makes them vulnerable towards false claims for abuse.
 Any fear that any adult at the school might be vulnerable needs to be reported to the school Principal in order that he takes the appropriate measures for mitigating/eliminating the risk both for the employee and for the children.
 If the risk is connected with a certain child and a certain case, a copy from the information will be kept in the child’s record.
 According to the situation and if appropriate, the parents shall be notified by the Principal.